 The Partnership has an existing 11-19 Strategic and Operational Plan which provides a robust framework for partners to work within.
 Furthermore, the Partnership will increase the dialogue between existing networks and industry professionals who will inform of future skills needs, particularly in growth sector areas and emerging industries.
+As part of the Hartlepool Youth Investment Project the partnership will increase vocational education and strengthen the delivery of (STEM) subjects.
+In 2013/14, the Hartlepool Education Commission was established to work across our schools to improve education standards and ensure Hartlepool children can enjoy an excellent education and help broaden their career aspirations.
+HYIP and The Education Commission will both be vital to prepare young people for the world by enhancing links between schools and industry which will provide major benefits in meeting future employer skills demands.

-It is recognised that there is further research work required to fully understand future skills requirements and the balance between the supply and demand of labour.
-This exercise will also be relevant to the identification of adult skills gaps.
+To ensure that education establishments and employers understand future skills requirements and the challenges there will be ongoing research into this subject and this exercise will also be relevant to the identification of adult skills gaps.